Best Narrow Walkers for Seniors [Safest Models In 2021]

 What is the difference between a walker and a rollator?
 Which one do you need?

 Basically, a rollator is a walker with wheels (usually three or four) instead of legs.
 In addition, rollators have hand brakes and a seat so that you can have a rest if you’re tired.
 They’re usually larger and more robust than walkers and often come with bigger bags.
 In contrast with walkers, rollators don’t have to be lifted while walking.

 A rollator is a better choice if you have weak arms or you have to stop often during walking to have a rest.

 On the other hand, if you have balance issues or need more support while standing, a walker is usually a better and safer option because it provides more stability than a rollator.

-Walkers and rollators are considered as Durable Medical Equipment (DME) and Medicare Part B covers the cost of walkers and rollators if they’re prescribed by a doctor for in-home use.
+Walkers and rollators (regardless of width) are considered as Durable Medical Equipment (DME) and Medicare Part B covers the cost of walkers and rollators if they’re prescribed by a doctor for in-home use.
 Usually, you will have to pay 20 percent of the costs after the deductible.